superyang713/docs/automate_the_boring_stuff.md

 boom, the new server will be configured in the exactly the way as my local machine.
 How awesome is that!

+There are certainly many places that can be improved in my shell script, but so far it has already drastically improved my productivity already.
+If you are interested in how it is done, you can check out my repo [here](https://github.com/superyang713/vimrc-and-plugins).

+PS.
+The reason why I didn't wrap everything into the script and left separate command `exit` and `zsh` hanging there, is because a new zsh shell is installed when the script is running.
+After zsh shell is installed, it will automatically started, which cause the script to stop running.
+To solve this problem, I need to exit the zsh shell and re-enter it again.
+I might improve this in the near future.